manjiri-b/course_catalog-analysis/README.md

-# course_catalog-analysis
+# COURSE CATALOG ANALYSIS
-Used Beautiful Soup to Read HTML to Analyze Course Catalog
+Used requests and BeautifulSoup to download and parse html containing Course Catalog Information and used merge to join DataFrames by a key.